CyVerse-learning-materials/container_camp_workshop_2020/docker/dockerintro.rst

 1.0 Docker Run
 ==============

-As we just covered in the `previous section <./findingcontainers.html>`_, containers can be found in registries (such as the Docker hub), or you can build your own (See `Advanced Section <./dockeradvanced.html>`_).
+As we covered in the `previous section <./findingcontainers.html>`_, containers can be found in "registries" (such as the Docker Hub).
+You can also build your own container, but we'll cover that tomorrow (See `Advanced Section <./dockeradvanced.html>`_).

-When you're looking for the right container, you can search for images within a registry directly from the command line using ``docker search`` (after you've logged into that registry).
+When you're looking for the right container, you can search for images within a given registry directly from the command line using ``docker search`` (after you've logged into that registry).

 .. code-block:: bash